-Pate • Petition lext (Prayer) Received No. of Petitioners Status Status Responsible Officer Response Have been taking my children here since they were little.
+Petition Text (Prayer) No. of Petitioners Status Responsible Officer Response Hay close soc close ava ava autithe the coth Have been taking my children here since they were little.
 Still in disbelief that you're closing down.
-Once again government greed takes over.
-'It is abundantly clear that members of the Greater Dandenong City Council rely on the Lunar Drive-In as a social and family outing that is within their price range and will be devastated if it is closed.
-Also, as pointed out by other commenters, it so no of the few options available for many people with disabilities to go out and enjoy themselves in a public environment where they can be comfortable.
+Once again government greed takes over."
+It is abundantly clear that members of the Greater Dandenong City Council rely on the Lunar Drive-In as a social and family outing that is within their price range and will be devastated if it is closed.
+Also, as pointed out by other commenters, it is one of the few options available for many people with disabilities to go out and enjoy themselves in a public environment where they can be comfortable.
 In my personal experience, I am on the autism spectrum and do not feel comfortable going to the cinemas but frequently go to the Lunar Drive-In as it is a much different environment.
 I have seen comments from other members of the community on the petition and on the Drive-In's facebook posts that are identical to my scenario.
-A further option for the Council would be to assist the current owner in exiting the contract for the sale of land and offering the current owner a land tax reduction or exemption so that operating the Drive-In is financially sustainable.
+Shows a short of the control of the A further option for the Council would be to assist the current owner a land tax reduction or exemption so that operating the Drive-In is financially sustainable.
 In my view, this should have happened long ago, and should be essentially a simple fix to this issue.
 The local Council has the duty to represent the members of the local community, to listen to them, and to act in their best interests.
 I believe for the Council to satisfy this duty, it must act to ensure the Drive-In remains open and is protected for generations to come.
-There are several reasons for this, including the Drive-Ins historical significance and the importance it evidently has to the community.
+There are several reasons for this, including the Drive-In's historical significance and the importance it evidently has to the community.
 The view of the local community in this situation is not ambiguous - every comment on any post, petition or article is expressing the same thing in essence - that we want the Lunar Drive-In to remain open and be protected for everyone to enjoy.
 With all of my research on this issue I have not come across any alternative view or wish from the community.
 The local community is asking its Council representatives to truly represent us and act on our behalf in keeping the Lunar Drive-In open.